gatmasterflash/conky_weather_noaa/README.md

 # conky_weather_noaa

+Example .conkyrc_net is a .conkyrc for high DPI screens.

 Download the JSON file from http://forecast.weather.gov/MapClick.php?lat=[your_latitude]&lon=[your_longitude]&FcstType=json and save as a file the program can find.
 I have it downloaded and parsed regularly (no more than hourly; not sure how often NOAA updates their forecast) using a cron command using wget: